Eiat5522/D-Eiat_Folder-MyProjects-MyOtherProjects-kharom-ai-powered-dating-buddy-mvp/cline_docs/codebaseSummary.md

     -   `AppNavigator`: Manages screen transitions (e.g., between ChatScreen and potential future screens like Settings).
     -   Uses `react-navigation`.
 -   **Screens (`/src/screens`):**
-    -   `ChatScreen.tsx`: The primary screen for user interaction.
-Hosts message input, message list, and AI responses.
+    -   (Currently, `ChatScreen.tsx` is in `/src/components/`.
+It might be moved to `/src/screens/` later if more screens are added.)
 -   **Components (`/src/components`):**
+    -   `ChatScreen.tsx`: (Created 2025-05-10) Main screen container for the chat interface.
+Renders `MessageList` and `MessageInput`.
+    -   `MessageList.tsx`: (Created 2025-05-10) Displays a list of messages using `FlatList`.
+Renders `MessageBubble` for each message.
+Currently uses mock data.
+    -   `MessageBubble.tsx`: (Created 2025-05-10) Styles and displays individual chat messages for both user and AI, including text and timestamp.
+Serves a similar purpose to the planned `MessageItem.tsx`.
-    -   `MessageInput.tsx`: Handles user text input and send action.
+    -   `MessageInput.tsx`: (Created 2025-05-10) Provides a multiline text input field and a send button.
+Includes basic logic for input handling and a placeholder for send functionality.
-    -   `MessageList.tsx`: Renders the list of chat messages.
-    -   `MessageItem.tsx`: Displays individual chat bubbles (user and AI), timestamps, and feedback options (thumbs-up/down, retry).
-    -   `LanguageToggle.tsx`: UI element to switch app language (Thai/English).
+    -   (Planned) `LanguageToggle.tsx`: UI element to switch app language (Thai/English).
-    -   `LoadingIndicator.tsx`: Visual feedback during AI processing.
+    -   (Planned) `LoadingIndicator.tsx`: Visual feedback during AI processing.
 -   **Services (`/src/services`):**
     -   `GeminiApiService.ts`: Encapsulates logic for making API calls to the Next.js backend proxy.
 Handles request formatting and response parsing.
 -   **Hooks (`/src/hooks`):**